Reviews

 Amund Grimstad, Klassekampen, november 2019

-It is easy to like them, it is almost as if the performers and the audience already know eachother. (...)
-Jumping between storytelling and the interactive, physical coffee-layer renders A moment of silence dynamic and unpredictable.
-WIth their good stage presence and their personal gaze on historical events, Hestnes/Popovic leads the audience steadily through the performance. (...) it is obvious that Hestnes/Popovic is working on a fruitfull project across single performances and it will be interesting to follow the duo in the future.
+The jumping between storytelling and the interactive, physical coffee-layer renders A Moment of Silence dynamic and unpredictable.
+With their good stage presence and their personal gaze on historical events, Hestnes/Popovic leads the audience steadily through the performance. (...) it is obvious that Hestnes/Popovic is working on a fruitfull project across single performances and it will be interesting to follow the duo in the future.

 THERE IS A NOISE